HCT Calculator

 The formula for calculating hematocrit is:

-[\text{Hematocrit (HCT)} = \frac{\text{Red Blood Cell Percentage} \times \text{Mean Corpuscular Volume}}{10}]
+[\text{Hematocrit (HCT)} = \frac{\text{Red Blood Cell Count} \times \text{Mean Corpuscular Volume}}{10}]

 Where:

-• Mean Corpuscular Volume is the average size of your red blood cells, usually measured in femtoliters (fL)
+• Mean Corpuscular Volume is the average size of your red blood cells, measured in femtoliters (fL)

 Calculation Example